Our Basemap Service

 How The Basemap Service Works

-The map currently covers Canada, the United States and Mexico.
+The covers the entire globe.
 The map may be embedded using a URL to offer a dynamic map that a user may scroll and pan.
 Alternatively, a software customer may request the individual tiles in either raster or vector format and incorporate them into another map.
 For example, a user building a map with Leaflet can call the raster endpoint and use the Clockwork Micro map within Leaflet.

 Why Choose Clockwork Micro